robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

 Bonus Step: Docker Compose
 --------------------------

 `docker compose` is the precursor to Docker Swarm, the production orchestrator by Docker.
-We're not going to use Docker Swarm.
-We're going to use Kubernetes instead.
-So we won't spend a lot of time on `docker compose` in this course.
+We're not going to use Docker Swarm; we're going to use Kubernetes instead.
+Therefore, we won't spend a lot of time on `docker compose` in this course.

 `docker compose` is really handy as it contains a simple structure for both the `docker build ...` command arguments and the `docker run ...` arguments.